dew-web/Easy-to-Read-Colorset-Generator/README.md

-# IMPORTANT INFORMATION
-Please put colorset.txt file before launch Colorgen.exe <br>
-Microsoft Defender detects this as trojan if there is no colorset.txt

 # Easy to Read Colorset Generator
 Custom colorset generator for Rhythia <br>
 This generates more easy-to-read colorset from colorset you use